jackbsteinberg/std-toast/README.md

   either by stacking them in the view, or queueing them and displaying sequentially.

+A broader goal of the standard toast is to provide a base for more opinionated or featureful toast libraries to layer on top of.
+It will be designed and built highly extensible, so library implementations can focus on providing more specific styling, better framework support, or more opinionated default.
+The intent is that any developer looking to use a toast in their work will use a standard toast, or a library which provides a wrapper on top of standard toast.

+TODO: create an example of this layering and link to it here.

 ## Proposed API

 The element is provided as a [built-in module](https://github.com/tc39/proposal-javascript-standard-library/blob/master/README.md),